firat-serge/voter-dashboard/README.md

 * The coding process itself which was predominatly done using python and some R
 * Extraction and visualization of the  data and given its geodata, the necessity of representation of some form of maps.
 * The establishment of the dashboard itself which had to display information in various formats.
+Various packages and extension are necessary to create the environment to enable us go from the database to the display of the dashboard.
+The packages necessary and database viewing are:
+`conda install --file requirements.txt --channel conda-forge` `View: sa.votes_geojson`
+## Data
+Firat Kindly shed some light on data sourcing
+## Database
+Firat to state how we created the database please
+## ETL
+To be done tomorrow
+## API
+To be done tomorrow